EllaimA/DataStructure_Lab3/README.md

 ### How to run the code
 run `python main.py`

 The Input_Files contains default input documents(a decode input file, a encode input file and the frequency list).
-When run, main.py will ask for input and output directory, if not provided, the default I/O directory will be used.
+When run, main.py will ask for an input and output directory, if not provided, the default I/O directory will be used.

 The program will automatically recognize input files from the input directory and process them accordingly, generating output files in the output directory.